stabldev/pyloid-sveltekit-boilerplate/README.md

 This command performs the following tasks:

 1. Install npm packages
-2. Create a Python virtual environment (venv-pyloid)
+2. Create a Python virtual environment using poetry (.venv)
-3. Install Python dependencies (based on requirements.txt)
+3. Install Python dependencies (based on pyproject.toml)

-The appropriate script is executed depending on the operating system.

 ## 2. Running the Development Server